-'''

 name = CONVEYOR(input, tt, cap)

-'''

 where name is the name of the conveyor, input is the input expression, tt is the transit time, and cap is the capacity.
-The name can be followed by array dimensions in square brackets to create an array of conveyors.
-The capacity argument is optional; if omitted, the conveyor has unlimited capacity.
+The capacity argument is optional; if omitted, the conveyor has unlimited capacity; however, this feature only works when coupled with MAXINFLOW, as discussed below.
+The name of the conveyor can be followed by array dimensions in square brackets to create an array of conveyors.